gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 can use `EasyWorkflow.builder(Class<?> agentClass)` method to get a builder object and provide the main agentic interface.
 Then you can configure it, add agents and finally use the `build` as a terminal operation to create a configured workflow.

+You may explore [Building AI Workflows with EasyWorkflow for LangChain4j](tutorial.md) tutorial for a quick start.

 ### 1. Basic Configuration